lovasko/m_list/README.md

 To remove all elements, use `m_list_clear`.

 ### Algorithms
+#### Map
 In order to apply a certain function to all element data, the standard _map_ function is provided under the name `m_list_map`.
+#### Join
+The standard _join_ algorithm allows you to insert an element between every consecutive pair of elements in the list.
+Note that this is a very powerful ability when combined with shallow copies (hence the actual object exists only once).

 ### Deep/shallow copy
 It is up to you to decide if the list element should point to already